JordanRL/Fermat/docs/getting-started/modules.md

     To include this module anyway, require the current development state like so:

-    `composer require samsara/fermat-complex-numbers:dev-master`
+    `composer require "samsara/fermat-complex-numbers:dev-master"`

 The Fermat Complex Numbers module provides support for complex numbers and the mathematical operations that can be performed on them.
 This is the easiest module to accidentally result in a `MissingPackage` exception, as doing operations such as `add()` with two `Decimal` instances in Fermat can result in a complex number in certain situations.

-This is unlikely to happen accidentally however, unless your application deals with both imaginary and real numbers at different points.
+This is unlikely to happen in most applications however, unless your application deals with both imaginary and real numbers at different points.

 !!! note "See Also"
     The [Complex Numbers](../modules/complex-numbers/about.md) section of this documentation contains more detailed information about this module and its behavior.